spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 The text from which this example is collected has some german or possibly dutch traits, and a fairly resonable guess is that _dar rum_ is meant to be darum.
 Another, less likely, possibility is that _dar rum_ is intended to mean _där rum_, but that interpretation necessitates extensive changes in the rest of the text passage in order to create a syntactically functional string.
 By marking _dar rum_ with X and keeping the rest of the sentence unchanged in the normalized text version, the normalization as a whole is better adjusted to the principle of _minimal change_.

 _Stanna_ is a reasonable guess about the intention with _sta_, but not well founded enough for the correction to be marked as an orthographic correction.
 Many other interpretations are obviously also possible.

+The X tag may be combined with the S-R tag when the unitelligible string is also redundant, and thus eliminated in the normalization:

+* Det är lite bättre i huvudstad , när många manniskor bo tilsammans eftersom **de kan e betala för** -> Det är lite bättre i huvudstaden , när många människor bor tillsammans eftersom **det gör att de kan betala** (det gör att _in the normalization is tagged with S-Ext_; e _in the original text is tagged with X and S-R_; för _is tagged with S-R_.)

 #### Unid (unidentified correction)